CloudSnorkel/cdk-github-runners/API.md

 - *Implemented By:* <a href="#@cloudsnorkel/cdk-github-runners.CodeBuildRunner">CodeBuildRunner</a>, <a href="#@cloudsnorkel/cdk-github-runners.FargateRunner">FargateRunner</a>, <a href="#@cloudsnorkel/cdk-github-runners.LambdaRunner">LambdaRunner</a>, <a href="#@cloudsnorkel/cdk-github-runners.IRunnerProvider">IRunnerProvider</a>

+Interface for all runner providers.

+Implementations create all required resources and return a step function task that starts those resources from {@link getStepFunctionTask}.

 #### Methods <a name="Methods" id="Methods"></a>

 | **Name** | **Description** |